mcjimenez/nav_connect/README.md

     }
   };
 }).catch(error => {
-  // Either the service is not available, or the connection was
+  // Either the mediator is not available, or the connection was
   // rejected.
-Let's assume it was the first one... showWarning("You should visit the site https://smsservice.gaiamobile.org" +
+Let's assume it was the first one... showWarning("You should visit the site https://smsmediator.gaiamobile.org" +
-              " and configure your access if you want to use this service");
+              " and configure your access if you want to use this mediator");
 });

 ```